 - emergency response teams, who are on standby if there is a significant outbreak in a residential aged care facility.

 If you wish to access COVID-19 aged care surge workforce support that is funded by the Commonwealth, you must exhaust all your existing partnerships and recruitment channels.

 The surge workforce is not a long-term arrangement.

 We consider surge workforce requests on a case-by-case basis, and the availability of surge workforce support is dependent on the availability of staffing resources.

-Once an outbreak of COVID-19 is declared and we have been notified, a Commonwealth case manager will contact you to discuss your workforce strategies and the need for surge workforce support.
+Once an outbreak of COVID-19 is declared and we have been notified, the Department of Health and Aged Care will contact you to discuss your workforce strategies and the need for surge workforce support.

-Where you manage the staffing impacts independently of the Department, or where the Department helps facilitate access to agency staff, eligible expenses can be reimbursed through the COVID-19 Aged Care Support Program Extension Grant - GO 4863.
+Where you manage the staffing impacts independently of the Department, or where the Department helps facilitate access to agency staff, eligible expenses up to 31 December 2022 can be reimbursed through the COVID-19 Aged Care Support Program Extension Grant - GO 4863.